 The procedure before the Swiss Federal Supreme Court has proven to be very quick.
-In most cases, the final decision of the Swiss Federal Supreme Court is issued no later than three to six months after the filing of the appeal;
+In most cases, the final decision of the Swiss Federal Supreme Court is issued no later than six months after the filing of the appeal;

 the grounds for annulment are very restrictive.